mjames-upc/awips-docs/docs/install/install-edex.md

 `groupadd fxalpha && useradd -G fxalpha awips`

+or if the awips account already exists:

+`groupadd fxalpha && usermod -G fxalpha awips`

 ## 2. Configure iptables to allow TCP connections on ports **5672**, **9581** and **9582**

 - To open ports to **all connections**